earldouglas/sbt-war/README.md

     └── MANIFEST.MF
 ```

-The `webappResources` mapping would look like this:
+The `warResources` mapping would look like this:

 ```
 "index.html" -> File(".../src/main/webapp/index.html")